AIM AND SCOPE

 Authors: By submitting a manuscript, the author(s) warrant that the manuscript is their own, original work and that it has neither been published previously nor is currently being considered for publication elsewhere.
 Submitting the same manuscript concurrently to more than one journal is unacceptable.
 Publishing the same research in more than one journal is forbidden.
 Authors should cite publications that have been influential in determining the nature of the reported work and include a reference list with their paper.
 Plagiarism in all its forms constitutes unethical conduct and is unacceptable.
 The corresponding author should ensure that there is a full consensus of all co-authors in approving the final version of the paper and its submission for publication.
 All authors need to have significantly contributed to the research.
 Financial support must be acknowledged by the authors.
 Finally, all authors are obligated to provide retractions or corrections of mistakes, in case of detection.

 Editors: The editors of this journal will evaluate manuscripts exclusively on the basis of their academic merit and fit with the journal's themes.
 The editors are responsible for deciding which submitted papers should be published.
-The editor and any editorial staff must maintain confidentiality and not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher.
+The editor and any editorial staff must maintain confidentiality and not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, journal manager and the publisher.
 The editors will not use unpublished information in their own research without the express written consent of the author.
 Editors will take reasonable responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper.
 The editors will take reasonable steps to identify and prevent the publication of papers where research misconduct has occurred.

-Reviewers: This journal uses a double-blind peer-review process which assists in making editorial decisions.
+Reviewers: This journal uses a double-anonymous peer-review process which assists in making editorial decisions.
 Once reviewers accept the assignment, they are assigned a due date to complete the review.
 Ideally, this review process would take no longer than 6 weeks.